fraboeni/fraboeni.github.io/_posts/2021-01-24-membership-inference.md

 Those models are supposed to imitate the behaviour of the original ML model $f$.
 However, their training data $X’$, i.e. the ground truth $y’$ for the binary classifications, is known to the attacker.

-By using the knowledge about the shadow models’ training data, input output-pairs $\(x’_i, f_{shaddow}^j; y’_i\)$ for the meta-classifier can be constructed, such that it learns the task of distinguishing between members and non-members based on an ML model’s behavior on them.
+By using the knowledge about the shadow models’ training data, input output-pairs \($x’_i, f_{shaddow}^j; y’_i$\) for the meta-classifier can be constructed, such that it learns the task of distinguishing between members and non-members based on an ML model’s behavior on them.

 <figure style="width:60%;">
     <img src="{{ "/files/2021-01-24-membership-inference/pic3-meta-classifier-training.png" | prepend: base_path }}"
      alt='training of a meta classifier that is able to perfom membership inference attacks'/>
-    <figcaption>The training of a meta classifier that is able to perform membership inference attacks.</figcaption>
+    <figcaption>The training of a meta classifier that is able to perform membership inference attacks: The training data consists of several ML models trained data poinst and a corresponding ground truth about which data points were included into which model's training data.</figcaption>
 </figure>

-In this process, Shokri et al. \[1\] claim that the more shadow models, the more accurate the attack will be.
+Shokri et al. \[1\] claim that the more shadow models one uses, the more accurate the attack will be.
 The authors also describe several methods for creating $X’$, e.g. based on noisy real-world data that is similar to the original $X$, or based on data synthetization with help of $f$ or statistics over $X$.
 They showed that with this setting, a membership inference attack can even be trained with only black-box access to the target model and without any prior knowledge about its training data.

 ## Implementing Membership Inference Attacks
 There are several tools for implementing membership inference attacks.
-The two that I am most familiar with are the IBM-ART framework that I used in [my last blogpost](/posts/2020/12/model-inversion/) in order to implement model inversion attacks, and [TensorFlow Privacy’s Memberhip Inference]( https://github.com/tensorflow/privacy/tree/master/tensorflow_privacy/privacy/membership_inference_attack).
-For my purposes (mainly trying to quantify privacy of a given model), so far, the TensorFlow version has proven more useful, as on my use cases, the attacks were more successful.
+The two that I am most familiar with are the [IBM-ART framework](https://github.com/Trusted-AI/adversarial-robustness-toolbox) that I used in [my last blogpost](/posts/2020/12/model-inversion/) in order to implement model inversion attacks, and [TensorFlow Privacy’s Memberhip Inference]( https://github.com/tensorflow/privacy/tree/master/tensorflow_privacy/privacy/membership_inference_attack).
+For my purposes (mainly trying to compare privacy between different models), so far, the TensorFlow version has proven more useful, since the attacks were more successful.
 Therefore, we are going to look on an implementation of membership inference attacks with TensorFlow Privacy in the following.
 Similar as last time, I uploaded you a notebook with my entire [code]().

 ### TensorFlow Privacy’s Membership Inference-Framework
 In my opinion, the usability of TensorFlow Privacy’s Membership Inference attack has had its ups and downs in the last months.
 For a long time, TensorFlow Privacy used to work with TensorFlow version 1 only.
 For me, this included a lot of hassle by continuously changing between virtual environments with TensorFlow version 1 and 2 in order to take the maximum capabilities out of both.
-Then, by the end of 2020, TensorFlow Privacy was successfully updated to work with Tensorflow 2.
-I was all excited, and happy.
+Then, by the end of 2020, TensorFlow Privacy was successfully updated to work with Tensorflow 2 and I was all excited about it.
 However, in my opinion, there is still some struggle ongoing if you want to include the membership inference attacks into longer-lasting projects: For example, if I am not mistaken, the interface of TensorFlow Privacy’s membership inference has been updated and changed completely WITHOUT a version number increase so far (stayed 0.5.1 all along).
 So, don’t be confused if your package 0.5.1 has entirely different code that the one that you find in the online repo, or if you can’t get your old code to run.
 In order to stay always up to date, the helpful community suggested to me to use the following
 ```